 Guidelines for Job Offers

-Making an offer to a student represents a significant—and valuable—commitment by the employer and the student, as evidenced by Vanderbilt MBA and MS Finance students working for organizations around the world.
+Making an offer to a student represents a significant—and valuable—commitment by the employer and the student, as evidenced by Vanderbilt MBA, MS Finance and Master of Marketing students working for organizations around the world.
 To balance the needs of students and employers, we have established the following policies for extending offers:

 - Exploding offers, defined as giving a candidate an unreasonably short period of time to accept an offer before it is revoked, are prohibited.
 In addition, if a student is taking an unreasonably long period of time to respond to an offer, please contact our office so we may address the issue with the student.